okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Update issuer for OpenID Connect apps

-Additionally, you may want to change the issuer for your OpenID Connect apps that are using the org authorization server.
+Also, you may want to change the issuer for your OpenID Connect apps that are using the org authorization server.

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Click the OpenID Connect app that you want to update.